rust-lang/book/nostarch/chapter05.md

 ## An Example Program Using Structs

 To understand when we might want to use structs, let’s write a program that calculates the area of a rectangle.
-We’ll start with single variables, and then refactor the program until we’re using structs instead.
+We’ll start by using single variables, and then refactor the program until we’re using structs instead.

 Let’s make a new binary project with Cargo called *rectangles* that will take the width and height of a rectangle specified in pixels and calculate the area